 The IWSC Panel – which includes the likes of master blenders David Stewart and Richard Paterson – meanwhile, described it as, “A summer Turkish delight of sweet raisin, marmalade and orange blossom aromas with a rich fruitcake palate, hints of brown sugar and honey, with a creamy toffee texture on the finish.”
 Other expressions from the brand that won medals include the 10-year-old 2022 Release Single Malt Scotch Whisky (95 points), 15-year-old 2022 Release (95 points), and 12-year-old Whisky 2020 Maiden Release (95 points).
 The 7-year-old 2022 Release, 12-year-old 2022 Release, 10-year-old Peat Smoked 2021 Release, 10-year-old Peat Smoked 2020 Maiden Release, and Triplewood 2020 Maiden Release received silver medals.

-What’s The Difference Between Scotch And Other Types Of Whiskey?
+Uncovering The Differences Between Scotch And Other Types Of Whiskey

 About 23 Scotch whiskies were rated 98 – just short of a point to match up to the Triple Wood 2022.
 Of these, 21 are single malts and 3, blended whisky.
 About 105 Scotches have a score between 95 and 97 – earning them a gold medal.
 Originally known as Thurot Distillery, Glenturret is nestled on the banks of the Turret River in the Scottish Highlands.
 Its history spans both illegal and legal production.
 The water source Loch Turret flows over the granite in the Grampian Mountains – producing exceptionally soft water that’s perfect for producing whisky.
 That said, it only recently began offering up single malt expressions – with popular options being the 10, 12, 15, and 21 year-olds.
 The 25 and 30 year-old expressions, meanwhile, are difficult to source.